Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

-JERUSALEM (AP) — Palestinians began a mass exodus from northern Gaza Friday after Israel's military told some 1 million people to evacuate toward the southern part of the besieged territory, an unprecedented order ahead of an expected ground invasion against the ruling Hamas militant group.
+JERUSALEM (AP) — Palestinians fled in a mass exodus from northern Gaza Friday after Israel's military told some 1 million people to evacuate toward the southern part of the besieged territory ahead of an expected ground invasion against the ruling Hamas militant group.

-The U.N. warned that so many people fleeing en masse — almost half the Gaza population — would be calamitous, and it urged Israel to reverse the order.
-Families in cars, trucks and donkey carts packed with blankets and possessions streamed down a main road out of Gaza City, the biggest city.
+The U.N. warned that ordering almost half the Gaza population to flee en masse would be calamitous, and it urged Israel to reverse the unprecedented directive.
+As airstrikes hammered the territory throughout the day, families in cars, trucks and donkey carts packed with blankets and possessions streamed down a main road out of Gaza City.

-Israel hammered neighborhoods in southern Gaza with airstrikes on Friday, and it said ground troops have conducted temporary raids in the territory to battle militants, search for weapons and evidence of the missing hostages.

-Hamas, which staged a shocking and brutal attack on Israel nearly a week ago and has fired thousands of rockets since, called on people to stay in their homes, saying the order was "psychological warfare" to break their solidarity.
+Hamas' media office said warplanes struck cars fleeing south, killing more than 70 people, while Israel's military said that its troops had conducted temporary raids in Gaza to battle militants.
+Israel said its soldiers also hunted for traces of some 150 people abducted in Hamas' brutal surprise attack nearly a week ago.

+Hamas told people to ignore the evacuation order, and families in Gaza faced what they feared was a no-win decision to leave or stay, with no safe ground anywhere.
+Hospital staff said they couldn’t abandon patients.

-Many hesitated to leave, fearing nowhere was safe in the tiny territory under constant bombardment by Israeli airstrikes.
-Gaza is sealed off from food, water and medical supplies and under a virtual total power blackout.
+Unrelenting Israeli strikes over the past week have leveled large swaths of neighborhoods, magnifying the suffering of Gaza, which has also been sealed off from food, water and medical supplies, and under a virtual total power blackout.

 “Forget about food, forget about electricity, forget about fuel.
 The only concern now is just if you’ll make it, if you’re going to live,” said Nebal Farsakh, a spokesperson for the Palestinian Red Crescent in Gaza City, as she broke into heaving sobs.

-Weekly Muslim prayers brought protests across the Middle East, and tensions ran high in Jerusalem's Old City.
-The Islamic endowment that manages a flashpoint holy site in the city, the Al-Aqsa Mosque compound, said Israeli authorities barred all Palestinian men under the age of 50 from entering.

-Israel has bombarded Gaza round-the-clock since Hamas' attack, in which its fighters massacred hundreds in southern Israel and snatched some 150 people to Gaza as hostages.
+Israel's raid was the first word of troops entering Gaza since Israel launched its round-the-clock bombardment in retaliation for Hamas' attack, in which militant fighters massacred hundreds in southern Israel and snatched some 150 people to Gaza as hostages.

 ISRAEL URGES MASS EVACUATION OF GAZA CIVILIANS

-The military urged civilians in Gaza’s north to move south — an order that the U.N. said affects 1.1 million people.
+The U.N. said the Israeli military's call for civilians in Gaza’s north to move south affects 1.1 million people.
 If carried out, that would mean the territory’s entire population cramming into roughly the southern half of the 40 kilometer (25 mile) long strip.

-“The camouflage of the terrorists is the civil population,” Israeli Defense Minister Yoav Gallant said at a news conference with U.S. Defense Secretary Lloyd Austin.
-“Therefore, we need to separate them.
-So those who want to save their life, please go south.”
+“So those who want to save their life, please go south,” he said at a news conference with U.S. Defense Secretary Lloyd Austin.

-But U.N. spokesperson Stephane Dujarric said it would be impossible to stage such an evacuation without “devastating humanitarian consequences.”
-He called on Israel to rescind any such orders, saying they could “transform what is already a tragedy into a calamitous situation.”
+U.N. spokesperson Stephane Dujarric said it would be impossible to stage such an evacuation without “devastating humanitarian consequences.”
+He called on Israel to rescind any such orders.

 PALESTINIANS IN GAZA GRAPPLE WITH WHERE TO GO